Mayes McLain: Professional football

 In August 1930, McLain signed a contract to play for the Portsmouth Spartans (later known as the Detroit Lions).
 During the 1930 NFL season, McLain, sometimes referred to as "Chief" McLain, scored four rushing touchdowns and three receiving touchdowns.
-His total of 42 points tied for the lead on the Spartans in their first NFL season.
+His total of 42 points tied to the lead of the Spartans in their first NFL season.

 In August 1931, the Spartans announced that McLain had been sent a contract to return to the team for the 1931 season.
 The Portsmouth Times reported at the time: "McLain is located at Pryor, Oklahoma and is in shape to play football on a moment's notice as he has been herding cattle and writes friends that he is hard as nails."

 McLain appeared in only one game for Portsmouth in 1931.
 He also played for the Staten Island Stapletons.
 He appeared in nine games for a Stapletons team that finished in seventh place in the NFL.
 McLain was the Stapletons' second-leading scorer (behind Ken Strong) with two touchdowns and 12 points.

 McLain also played for the St. Louis Gunners at the end of the 1931 season.
 In December 1931, he scored all of the Gunners' points in a 10-0 victory over the Des Moines Hawkeyes.

 Professional wrestling career

 After his professional football career ended, McLain became a professional wrestler.
 He was active in professional wrestling from March 1933 to May 1942.
 His wrestling career was interrupted during World War II, but he resumed his participation in professional wrestling from April 1947 to July 1953.

 During his wrestling career, he was often a featured attraction at venues such as Madison Square Garden (New York), the New York Hippodrome, the Boston Garden, Maple Leaf Gardens (Toronto), Sydney Stadium (Australia), and the Olympic Auditorium (Los Angeles).
 He was matched up against many of the most famous wrestlers of the day, including Strangler Lewis, Ed Don George, Ray Steele, and Wee Willie Davis.
 In September 1938, McLain became the world heavyweight champion in Toronto and held the title for six weeks.
-He was inducted into the Pro Wrestling Hall of Fame in 1983.

 Mayes' notable matches include the following: